President Jim Dunham, Cartersville, GA

 Roy is a graduate of Southeast High School and Oklahoma Christian University, both in Oklahoma City.
 He did his graduate work at Oklahoma State University.

-A former high school history teacher, Roy has authored numerous books, many of which deal with the outlaw-lawman history of the American West.
+A former high school history teacher, Roy has authored numerous books, many of which deal with the outlaw-lawman history of the American West, especially Wyatt Earp and Tombstone characters and events.
+His most recent book is A Wyatt Earp Anthology: Long May His Story Be Told, co-authored with Gary Roberts and Casey Tefertiller.

 He served three years as president of the Western Outlaw-Lawman History Association as well as ten years on their board of directors.
 For four years he served as editor of the association’s quarterly and newsletter.
 He also served three years as president of Oklahombres, an organization dedicated to the history of lawmen and outlaws of Oklahoma and the twin territories.

-He is the former editor of the Journal of the Wild West History Association, a position he held since the formation of the organization in 2008.
+He is editor of the Journal of the Wild West History Association, a position he has twice held since the formation of the organization in 2008.

 Roy is the recipient of the 2013 WWHA “Lifetime Contributions” Award, presented at the Boise Roundup.